vivekdivakarla12/Amazon-SQL-Analysis/README.md

 These two CSVs were imported into SQLite using the .import function, and joined together on the Survey Response ID column, using the queries in the Amazon Table Creation file.
 After the SQLite analysis, the connection was made in Python, and the dataframe was created in Pandas for further analysis.

 ## Exploratory Data Analysis:
 The dataset was first explored to understand its structure.
-The amazon-purchases.csv file contains a total of 1,850,718 records, while the survey.csv file includes just 5028
+The amazon-purchases.csv file contains a total of 1,850,718 records, while the survey.csv file includes 5028 responses.

 Before conducting in-depth analysis, an initial exploratory data analysis (EDA) was performed to assess the dataset's quality and distribution.

 - Missing Values: No null values were found in key fields such as Order Date, Purchase Price Per Unit, Quantity, Survey ResponseID, and Q-demos-income, ensuring data completeness.